 The low-speed exercise bike is a great example, or even riding at a steady pace.

-After a period of 6-8 hours of fasting, your body will be in a perfect state for using fats in low intensity activities, insulin levels are low which will help lipolysis, fat burning.
+After a period of 6-8 hours of fasting, your body will be in a perfect state for fat utilization in low intensity activities, insulin levels are low which will help lipolysis, fat burning.

-However, fasting cardio is not for everyone and it is a measure that you should only use in more advanced stages and assuming you have no health problems.
+However, the fasting cardio is not for everyone and it is a measure that you should only use in more advanced stages and assuming you don't have any health problems.

 As with post-workout cardio, 15-20 minutes at an early stage and do not exceed 30 minutes at all times while maintaining a low intensity.